uwgraphics/relaxed_ik/README.md

 <pre> using Pkg </pre>
 <pre> Pkg.add(["YAML", "BenchmarkTools", "ForwardDiff", "Calculus", "ReverseDiff", "StaticArrays", "Rotations", "Flux", "BSON", "NLopt", "Knet", "Random", "RobotOS", "Distributions", "PyCall", "Dates", "LinearAlgebra", "Zygote", "Distances"]) </pre>

+<b> NOTE: Knet version 1.2.5 appears to cause an error during preprocessing.
+I will look into permanently addressing this issue by updating RelaxedIK to be compatible with this new version or potentially switching to Flux.
+In the meantime, please revert to Knet version 1.2.4.  </b>

 in the same Julia session, configure PyCall within Julia by running the following commands:
 <pre> ENV["PYTHON"] = "/usr/bin/python2.7" </pre>
 <pre> Pkg.build("PyCall") </pre>